STOP PRESS (17 April 2020): Coronavirus Job Retention Scheme (CJRS) details released

-The full legislation on the Coronavirus Job Retention Scheme (CJRS) (Furlough Leave) is due to be released during the week commencing 30th March 2020 therefore we will update this page further when we know more.
+Further guidance on the Coronavirus Job Retention Scheme (CJRS) (Furlough Leave) may still be released therefore we will update this page further if we know more.

 Can my employee attend work today?
 24th March 2020